-Talent isn’t equal and should be treated differently.
-I have listed minimum rates below (which I’ll explain more later), however you should always negotiate the best deal for yourself.
+Talent isn't equal and treated differently.
+I have listed minimum rates below (which I'll explain later); however, you should always negotiate the best deal for yourself.
 Everything below is a guide to help you decide what you are worth.
 And guess what?
 A publisher may decide you are worth more.
 When talent signs a contract with a corporate company after they have worked a certain number of years, they are offered benefits.

 I’ve worked for many small and corporate companies over the years.
 See some, but not all of the companies I’ve worked for my Amazon Author’s Page.
 I have received these rates and know others

 If you feel the opportunity to draw for $5 a page is something you want to do, then go for it.
 At least, be aware of what you should be getting.
-In my freelance life, (which includes more than comics) I have accepted weird payments.
-I received clothing from a fashion designer, in lieu of monetary compensation.
-So compensation is really between the client and talent.
+In my freelance life (which includes more than comics), I have accepted weird payments.
+I received clothing from a fashion designer instead of monetary compensation.
+So compensation is really between the client and the talent.

-I’m only addressing working for pay from a company or individual, not self-publishing, web comics, selling original art, commissions or any other alternatives to making money creating comics.
-There are too variables involved that make it hard to predict what someone can earn consistently.
-Create what you love to do whether you are being paid or not and you will be happy.
-You’re doing it because you want to do it, not because you’re being paid.
+I'm only addressing working for pay from a company or individual, not self-publishing, webcomics, selling original art, commissions, or any other alternatives to making money creating comics.
+There are too many variables involved that make it hard to predict what someone can earn consistently.
+Create what you love to do, whether you are paid or not, and you will be happy.
+You're doing it because you want to do it, not only because you're paid.

 Editors aren’t listed, because they usually are not freelancers and work on staff; 9 to 5 for a company.